openshift-labs/learn-katacoda/middleware/middleware-kafka/kafka-quarkus/step3.md

 quarkus.s2i.base-jvm-image=registry.access.redhat.com/ubi8/openjdk-8
 </pre>

-For more details of the above options:
+Here's a summary of of the properties added:

-* `quarkus.kubernetes-client.trust-certs=true` - We are using self-signed certs in this simple example, so this simply says to the extension to trust them.
+* `quarkus.kubernetes-client.trust-certs=true` - We are using self-signed certificates in this example, so this simply says to the extension to trust them.
-* `quarkus.container-image.build=true` - Instructs the extension to build a container image
+* `quarkus.container-image.build=true` - Instructs the extension to build a container image.
-* `quarkus.kubernetes.deploy=true` - Instructs the extension to deploy to OpenShift after the container image is built
+* `quarkus.kubernetes.deploy=true` - Instructs the extension to deploy to OpenShift after the container image is built.
-* `quarkus.kubernetes.deployment-target=openshift` - Instructs the extension to generate and create the OpenShift resources (like `DeploymentConfig`s and `Service`s) after building the container
+* `quarkus.kubernetes.deployment-target=openshift` - Instructs the extension to generate and create the OpenShift resources (like `DeploymentConfig`s and `Service`s) after building the container.
 * `quarkus.openshift.expose=true` - Instructs the extension to generate an OpenShift `Route`.
-* `quarkus.openshift.labels.app.openshift.io/runtime=java` - Adds a nice-looking icon to the app when viewing the OpenShift Developer Toplogy
+* `quarkus.openshift.labels.app.openshift.io/runtime=java` - Adds an icon for the application when viewing the application from the Topology view of the OpenShift Developer perspective.

 ### Login to OpenShift

-We'll deploy our app as the `developer` user.
-Run the following command to login with the OpenShift CLI:
+We'll deploy the application as the `developer` user.
+Run the following command to login with the OpenShift `oc` CLI tool:

 `oc login -u developer -p developer`{{execute}}